chinamike65/hugo-tuolesi/content/book5/book5en.md

 The Four Elements of the Truth of Dao: Dao, Brightness, Action, and Exit.

-Shravaka can be divided into voice-hearers breaking off and seeing the way, voice-hearers liberation
+Shravaka can be divided into voice-hearers breaking off and Path of Seeing, voice-hearers liberation

 After seeing the Dao and the voice-hearing and seeing the Dao, it can also be divided into the eight forbearances and the eight wisdoms.

-From the beginning of seeing the way, the Shravaka has realized the emptiness of human beings without self, and can break the afflictions of discrimination.
+From the beginning of Path of Seeing, the Shravaka has realized the emptiness of human beings without self, and can break the afflictions of discrimination.
 Among them, there are forty kinds of afflictions of discrimination in the desire realm, and thirty-six kinds each in the form realm and the formless realm.
 One hundred and twelve species in total.

 Predestined awareness and seeing the Dharma can break the vexation barrier of discrimination.